LucasDelfino92/morrowindsharp/mw#.md

   - [ ] Include Tel Uvirith
   - [ ] Exclude Tel Uvirith
   - [X] None
-- Also install the **AtlAd - GITD - Interior Sunrays Patch**.
-  - Right-click your installed AtlAd file in the left pane, and click **Reinstall Mod**.
-  - Rename the file to **AtlAd - GITD - Interior Sunrays Patch** before installing it.
-  - Check the following options in the BAIN installer:
-    - [ ] 00 Core
-    - [ ] 01 Textures - Intelligent Textures
-    - [ ] 01 Textures - Vanilla Textures
-    - [X] 02 GITD
-    - [X] 02 GITD - Interior Sunrays

-> Note that new window meshes added by mods will require a patch for glowing windows.

 [**Nords Shut Your Windows**](https://www.nexusmods.com/morrowind/mods/50087)
 Adds wooden shutters to Nord windows (like those in the vanilla game), which open in the day and stay closed at night.